wikimedia/mediawiki-vagrant/puppet/modules/wmflib/README.md

 ## ssl_ciphersuite

-`ssl_ciphersuite( string $servercode, string $encryption_type, int $hsts_days )`
+`ssl_ciphersuite( string $servercode, string $encryption_type, boolean $hsts )`

 Outputs the ssl configuration directives for use with either Nginx or Apache using our selection of ciphers and SSL options.

 Takes three arguments:

-- The servercode, or which browser-version combination to support.
-At the moment only 'apache-2.2', 'apache-2.4' and 'nginx' are supported.
+- The server to configure for: 'apache' or 'nginx'
 - The compatibility mode,indicating the degree of compatibility we want to retain with older browsers (basically, IE6, IE7 and Android prior to 3.0)
-- An optional argument, that if non-nil will set HSTS to max-age of N days
+- hsts - optional boolean, true emits our standard public HSTS

 Whenever called, this function will output a list of strings that can be safely used in your configuration file as the ssl